 8. Learn How To Self-Tape: Over the past decade or so the majority of casting professionals have shifted to accepting online talent submissions to help streamline their workflow and are always in need of fresh reliable talent to meet their project casting demands.
 However it is your responsibility as the actor to learn how to properly put yourself on tape, edit, upload and send your audition in the requested format to the destination on time.
 Self-Taping also gives actors who live in other states that can’t make it to auditions on short notice the opportunity to be able to still audition as well as save time & money on travel.
 If your not tech-savvy or willing to learn (another option) is to find someone in your area that offers self-tapping services for actors.
 Just make sure to do your research on their company and quality of work.

 9. Classes/Training: Every actor needs training.
 If you DO NOT know how to act it will show immediately and could potentially burn your bridge before you even cross it.
 In order to be successful in this business you must TRAIN, TRAIN, TRAIN!
 There are many different types of acting classes & training available to help you.
 First you must decide on the type of acting you want to pursue, and then find classes & workshops that are a good fit for your needs; i.e. Do you want to act on-camera in network television or commercials?
 Or looking to work in theatre on broadway?
 Understanding the difference between each will help you avoid wasting your hard earned money on classes & training that are not right for you.
+Most acting schools/studios will allow you to audit 1 class for free.
 Once you have gotten some classes under your belt add your credits to the acting training section on your actor portfolio

 10. Learn A Monologue: In addition to acting classes & workshops another good practice for actors (especially those just starting out) is to know 1 or 2 monologues (no more than 1 minute in duration) when first starting out.
 Try to choose or create an original monologue that fits your brand and character type(s) you want to portray.
 DO NOT use material already played by well known actors unless you can truly make it your own and 100% believable.
 Learning a monologue is great for new actors with no experience to help with character development and also to build confidence.
 A monologue can also help new actors that do not have clips for a demo-reel as of yet showcase their ability.
 Once you have practiced your monologue and have it memorized (like second nature out of your head) without having to look at the paper or phone screen it’s time to put your training to the test by filming your monologue and adding it to your actor portfolio.